 Although the summer of 1981 was dry, the water which had accumulated in the late winter held up well and most of the plants became well established, except for the willows which did not take to the relatively dry conditions of the bank, and had to be replaced.
 They are now flourishing well-established trees which have to be cut back from time to time.

 Colonisation by nature was also very successful and by the end of the second summer, a sample of water contained a wealth of wildlife including water boatmen, pond snails and damselfly larvae as well as sticklebacks.
-By the spring of 1983 frogs were seen taking to the water to spawn – a sight that is becoming all too rare in today’s polluted and over-tidy countryside.
-Frogs continue to spawn in the pond but numbers have been low in 2020 and 2021.
+By the spring of 1983 frogs were seen taking to the water to spawn.

-Last summer (2021), a heron took up residence for several days, standing on the island and looking for fish, of which there are many types.
-This year a mallard produced a brood of ducklings of which 6 survived.
-At one time in the late summer there were 20 or more ducks (male and female) on the pond.
-Other visiting birds have included a grey wagtail, black-headed gull and swallow, and moorhens have adopted the pond, which is an encouraging sign as these are normally very shy birds.
+Also in Spring 2023 a heron again took up residence for several days, standing on the island and looking for fish, or other prey.
+This year the mallards produced two broods of ducklings of which 7 have survived.
+At one time in the early Summer there were 20 or more ducks (male and female) on the pond.
+Other visiting birds have included a grey wagtail, black-headed gull and swallows.
+Moorhens have adopted the pond, which is an encouraging sign as these are normally very shy birds, and this year have produced 3 broods of chicks, usually 2 to 4.
+The chicks like to walk across the water-lily pads, as they are so light!

 Pipistrelle bats are worth watching out for on warm summer evenings as they swoop over the water snapping up insects.
 They are probably breeding in the roof spaces of nearby houses where they should be left in peace, as they are quite harmless to man and perform a useful function as insect predators.
 Sadly the numbers of these interesting mammals have decreased drastically over the last few years.